rkaldawy/writeups2019/wpictf/90-9WPIFM/README.md

-# 90.9 WPIFM - Stegonography - 300 Points
+# 90.9 WPIFM - Steganography - 300 Points

 I (Remy) wrote this challenge, so of course my writeup will be biased...
 I wrote it!
 However, this writeup walks through how the challenge could be solved without any prior understanding on how it works.